Health and safety first

 In addition to indoor and outdoor visits, we have tablets for residents to use.
 You can arrange a video call any time and our staff will be happy to help with this.

-What are your plans to maintain staffing levels during an outbreak?
+What are your plans to maintain staffing levels in the event of a new outbreak?

 We have robust contingency plans in place and are confident that we would always be able to staff the home adequately.
 We are also fortunate to have access to our sister homecare organisation Birchwood Care Services who could always support us during any emergencies.